This year sees a record breaking number of awards and prizes on offer for participants entering the 16th annual MyState Student Film Festival.

 There’s brand new award categories and a brand new award structure.
 With the introduction of entrants from all over Australia, this year we’re awarding two winners for almost every award category – one winner from Tasmania, and one winner from our regional entrants (those who enter from NSW, VIC, QLD, SA, WA, ACT and NT).

 The prizes and prize money for each award will be announced soon!

 There are two awards for each age group in this category: Tasmanian entrants & Regional entrants

-The Award will go to the overall best film presented in each category.
+The Awards will go to the overall best film presented in each age-group category.

 - Junior Category (Kindergarten to Year 4)